NSW Cookie banner component

 This marked the beginning of our journey to design a cookie banner that would standardise a reusable cookie banner which would allow users to have more control over the storage of their personal information while enforcing compliance for NSW government agencies.

 A key objective of the research was to determine the necessity of including a cookie banner as a component in the NSW Design System.
 Given our tight schedule, it was important to make our research activities quick and focused.
-By the end of the research I aimed to gather a set of actionable recommendations that would enable us to make more informed design decisions.
+My goal for the research was to compile actionable insights that would help in making better design decisions.

 Engaging with privacy team SMEs highlighted key privacy concerns and the need for a stricter tier for GDPR and CCPA compliance, especially for agencies interacting with European organizations.
 It also revealed risks such as higher bounce rates and the potential impact for marketing teams on measuring performance.